-If we are or become subject to federal, state or local laws or regulations that, in the reasonable determination of the general partner, create a substantial risk of cancellation or forfeiture of any property that we have an interest in because of the nationality, citizenship or other related status of any limited partner or assignee, we may reduem the units held by the limited partner or assignee at their current market price.
+If we are or become subject to federal, state or local laws or regulations that, in the reasonable determination of the general partner, create a substantial risk of cancellation or forfeiture of any property that we have an interest in because of the nationality, citizenship or other related status of any limited partner or assignee, we may redeem the units held by the limited partner or assignee at their current market price.
 In order to avoid any cancellation or forfeiture, the general partner may require each limited partner or assignee to furnish information about his nationality, citizenship or related status.
-If a limited partner or assignee fails to furnish information about this nationality, citizenship or the information or the general partner determines after receipt of the information that the limited partner or assignee is not an eligible citizen, the limited partner or assignee that is not a substituted limited partner, a non-citizen assignee does not have the right to direct the voting of his units and may not receive distributions in kind upon our liquidation.
+If a limited partner or assignee fails to furnish information about this nationality, citizenship or other related status after receipt of the information that the limited partner or assignee is not an eligible citizen, the limited partner or assignee does not have the right to direct the voting of his units and may not receive distributions in kind upon our liquidation.